aRI0U/translate-subs/README.md

 - Put `\N` symbols at the right place when subtitles are quite long
 - Handle multi-subtitles sentences to get a better long-term consistency in translations

+If you think of additional features, do not hesitate to send an issue!
+PRs are also more than welcome!

 ## Setup

+- Install Python 3 and the requirements (see below)
+- Clone this repository

 ### Mandatory requirements